terrorizer1980/litmus/Litmus-test-examples.md

 end
 ```

-This can be done on a single line, if you are only checking one thing from the command
+You can do run this on a single line:

 ```ruby
 expect(run_shell('/usr/local/sbin/mysqlbackup.sh').stderr).to eq('')